 There will be many more particles n than processors p.
 The decision tree tells us that, since we have a static number of tasks, with a regular, structured communication pattern, with each task doing the same work, we should associate one task per processor and minimize communication.
 We therefore distribute n/p particles to each processor.
-The next step is to analyze the performance of this approach.
+The all-gather communication in each iteration will take log p steps, but unlike the preceding problems, the size of the message will change in each step.
+In the first step, the messages have size n/p, in the second, size 2n/p, in the third, 4n/p, doubling each time, until in the last step they have size $2^{(\log p)-1}n/p = (p/2)n/p = n/2$.